argonne-lcf/AR2024/04_expertise-and-resources/systems.md

 ## ALCF AI Testbed

-The ALCF AI Testbed provides an infrastructure of next-generation AI-accelerator machines for research campaigns at the intersection of AI and science.
-AI testbeds include:
+The ALCF AI Testbed provides an infrastructure of next-generation AI accelerator machines for research campaigns at the intersection of AI and science.
+AI Testbed systems include:

 | System Name | System Size | Compute Units per Accelerator | Estimated Performance of a Single Accelerator (TFlops) | Software Stack Support  | Interconnect |
 | :-- | :-- | :-- | :-- | :-- | :-- |